Which place is cheaper, Kuala Lumpur or Bali?

 In Kuala Lumpur, it's very sunny this time of the year.
 It's quite sunny in Bali.
 In the summer, Bali often gets more sunshine than Kuala Lumpur.
 Bali gets 253 hours of sunny skies this time of year, while Kuala Lumpur receives 200 hours of full sun.

 In July, Bali is generally around the same temperature as Kuala Lumpur.
-Temperatures in Bali average around 27°C (81°F), and Kuala Lumpur stays around 28°C (82°F).
+Daily temperatures in Bali average around 27°C (81°F), and Kuala Lumpur fluctuates around 28°C (82°F).

 The autumn attracts plenty of travelers to both Bali and Kuala Lumpur.
-The warm tropical climate attracts visitors to Bali throughout the year.
-The warm tropical climate attracts visitors to Kuala Lumpur throughout the year.
+Warm weather and sunshine bring visitors to Bali year-round.
+Kuala Lumpur attracts visitors year-round for its warm weather and sunny climate.

 Also, October to March is the rainy season in Bali.
 Kuala Lumpur receives a lot of rain in the autumn.
 In October, Bali usually receives less rain than Kuala Lumpur.
 Bali gets 60 mm (2.4 in) of rain, while Kuala Lumpur receives 280 mm (11 in) of rain each month for the autumn.

 In Bali, it's very sunny this time of the year.
 Bali usually receives more sunshine than Kuala Lumpur during autumn.
 Bali gets 266 hours of sunny skies, while Kuala Lumpur receives 169 hours of full sun in the autumn.